-Jaron Fairman is in his second season as a graduate assistant at USC.
-He is working with the offense in 2014.
+Jaron Fairman is in his third season (2013-15) as a graduate assistant at USC.
+He is working with the offense.

 In 2013 while working with the special teams, fullback Soma Vainuku made the All-Pac-12 first team as a special teams player and Nelson Agholor was an All-American second team and All-Pac-12 second team pick as a punt returner.
 USC blocked 6 kicks, returned 3 punts for TDs in a game to tie an NCAA record and allowed no punt return yards in 8 games.